jakkra/ZSWatch/website/blog/2025-03-14-funding/index.md

   <img src={NGI0CoreLogo} width="33%" />
 </p>

-For the last few months there have not been much progress in ZSWatch. **But** that's about to change, because we have received 50 000 € from the [NLnet Foundation](https://nlnet.nl/project/ZSWatch/) to take ZSWatch to the next level!
+For the last few months there have not been much progress in ZSWatch. **But** that's about to change because we have received 50 000 € from the [NLnet Foundation](https://nlnet.nl/project/ZSWatch/) to take ZSWatch to the next level!

 The NLnet Foundation is funded by the European Commission's *Next Generation Internet*: